Coudekerque-Branche–Fontinettes railway

 The Coudekerque-Branche–Fontinettes railway runs along the English Channel and North Sea coast of France from a junction near Coudekerque-Branche station in Dunkirk to a junction near Les Fontinettes station in Calais.
-It is 41.159 km long and AC electrified single track for much of its length, except for the first 10 km from Dunkirk which is double track electrified with 25 kV 50 Hz.
+It is 41.159 km long and AC electrified single track for much of its length, except for the first 10 km from Dunkirk, which is double track electrified with 25 kV 50 Hz in.
 Line speeds are from 80 km/h to 120 km/h.
 There is a movable bridge over the Aa at Gravelines to allow navigation of the river.

 The line is used by local trains between Calais and Dunkirk.

 History

-The line was built by Compagnie du Nord-Est and opened 10 August 1876.
+The line was built by Compagnie du Nord-Est and opened on 10 August 1876.
 Operations were transferred on 5 June 1883 to Compagnie des chemins de fer du Nord.

-The whole length of the line was doubled in 1915, to be resingled along much of its length in 1960.
-The first ten kilometres of the line from Coudekerque was electrified in 1962 and the marshalling yard (triage de Grande-Synthe) at Grande-Sythe built between 1962 and 1965.
+A second track was added to the entire line in 1915.
+The first ten kilometres of the line from Coudekerque was electrified in 1962, and the marshalling yard (triage de Grande-Synthe) at Grande-Sythe was built between 1962 and 1965.

 Plans to electrify the line were completed by 2015.